jaySiddhapura-eng/Docker-GCP/README.md

 ## Docker Engine installation

-### GCP VM Instance
--   For this tutorial we will use GCP VM instance as our machine, on this machine we will install the docker engine and try different commands
--   Prerequisit : Create the VM instance on GCP, ssh into the instance
 -   Run the following command to uninstall all conflicting packages [ignore if docker never installed on machine]
 ```sh
 for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done